 Method:

 In a pan, add oil.
-Let it heat and add mustard seeds, urad dal, chana dal.
+Let it heat and add mustard seeds, urad dal, and chana dal.
 Fry till golden brown

 Stir it, make sure the curry is cooked tender